 The Sixth Floor Museum at Dealey Plaza chronicles the assassination and legacy of President John F. Kennedy, and interprets the Dealey Plaza National Historical Landmark District and the John F. Kennedy Memorial Plaza.

-This is an interactive museum that teaches you and the family art, science, and everything else you need to know.
+The Perot Museum of Nature and Science is an interactive museum that teaches you and the family art, science, and everything else you need to know.

 It’s a scientific wonderland in Downtown Dallas, Texas!